Miami’s New and Pre-Construction Condo Update: March 2021

 Miami Pre-construction Condos that Broke Ground

 Multiplan REAM broke ground on their boutique condo offering, located in the upscale South of Fifth enclave, at the tail-end of February.
 Featuring only a handful of luxury condos, this limited collection building will rise only 4 stories on an Ocean Drive thoroughfare.
-Scheduled for a Q-2 2022 delivery, the modern low-rise comes designed by Revuelta Architecture International.
+Scheduled for a second quarter 2022 delivery, the modern low-rise comes designed by Revuelta Architecture International.

 Each of the 10 luxury condos at Ocean Park will feature interiors by Marcela Lombana, boasting of high-end touches such as light solid oak wood, natural stone flooring, and kitchens by Poliform with Matte Touch cabinets.
 Besides lush landscaping by Gardner Semler Landscape Architecture, residents will also have access to amenities like a 36-foot pool with Italian-designed chaise lounges and umbrellas, an outdoor relaxation spa with Jacuzzi, a poolside summer kitchen plus outdoor dining area, a relaxation lounge on a sunset pool deck, beach service, and more.